Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-8th-level.md

 - **Magic Resistance**

     When you make a :d20-save: **Saving Throw** against a spell or other magical effect, you can gain :d20-adv: **Advantage** on the check.
-Once you use this trait, you can’t use it again until you finish a Short Rest or Long Rest.
+Once you use this trait, you can't use it again until you finish a Short Rest or Long Rest.

 - **Arcane Absorbtion**